-- a) expected useful life of major Project infrastructure and life cycle management plans for such infrastructure; - b) proposed decommissioning schedule and activities, including dismantling and removal of infrastructure and facilities (e.g., process mill, access roads, transmission lines, collection ditching, and water crossing infrastructure) and site rehabilitation, including a seed collection schedule and a revegetation plan for all disturbed areas; - c) decommissioning of tailings management facility and water management infrastructure; - d) decommissioning and rehabilitation of above ground and underground storage facilities associated with the Project; - e) estimates of fuel consumption, GHG emissions associated with fuel combustion, and GHG emissions from any non-combusted and industrial process sources at the facility, by source per year during decommissioning and rehabilitation;
+- a) expected useful life of major Project infrastructure and life cycle management plans for such infrastructure; - b) proposed decommissioning schedule and activities, including dismantling and removal of infrastructure and facilities (e.g., process mill, access roads, transmission lines, collection ditching, and water crossing infrastructure) and site rehabilitation, including a seed collection schedule and a revegetation plan for all disturbed areas; - c) decommissioning of tailings management facility and water management infrastructure; - d) decommissioning and rehabilitation of above ground and underground storage facilities associated with the Project;

-- f) estimates of annual energy consumption by type and annual GHG emissions by source for decommissioning and rehabilitation activities outside the Project boundary such as on-road, air and marine transportation, solid waste, and significant purchased services from providers outside the Project boundary; and - g) decommissioning of industrial water supply.
+- e) estimates of fuel consumption, GHG emissions associated with fuel combustion, and GHG emissions from any non-combusted and industrial process sources at the facility, by source per year during decommissioning and rehabilitation; - f) estimates of annual energy consumption by type and annual GHG emissions by source for decommissioning and rehabilitation activities outside the Project boundary such as on-road, air and marine transportation, solid waste, and significant purchased services from providers outside the Project boundary; and - g) decommissioning of industrial water supply.

-The following plans shall be included in the EIS for the decommissioning of the Project and the rehabilitation of Project sites, and may be referenced here and included as appendices (see section 7 of the EIS Guidelines):
+The following plans shall be included in the EIS for the decommissioning of the Project and the rehabilitation of Project sites, and may be referenced here and included as appendices (see section 7 of the Guidelines):

 - i.
 Emergency Response/Contingency Plan, including Wildlife Response Plan;

 - ii.
 Waste Management Plan;

 - iii.
 Water Management Plan,

 - iv.
 Transportation Impact Study and Traffic Management Plan;

 - v.
 Public Participation Plan;

 - vi.
+Indigenous Participation Plan;

+- vii.
 Workforce and Employment Plan;

-- vii.
+- viii.
 Benefits Agreement / Gender Equity, Diversity and Inclusion Plan (acknowledgement that a Newfoundland and Labrador Benefits Agreement remains in place for the Project);

-- viii.
+- ix.
 Environmental Protection Plan;

-- ix.
-Erosion and Sediment Control Plan;

 - x.
-Dam Safety Plan;

-- xi.
-Groundwater and Surface Water Monitoring Program;

-- xii.
-Environmental Effects Monitoring Plans; and
+Erosion and Sediment Control Plan; - xi.
+Dam Safety Plan; - xii.
+Groundwater and Surface Water Monitoring Program; and - xiii.
+Environmental Effects Monitoring Plans.

-- xiii.
-Species at Risk Mitigation and Monitoring Plans.

-2.3.5 Regulatory Framework and Government Oversight
+Regulatory Framework and Government Oversight